-This picture shows a homemade turkey potpie in a large deep dish oval pan with a full bottom and top Homemade Pie Crust.
-The slits in the middle are to allow steam to escape.
-I hate burnt pie crust and I will do everything I can to prevent it.
+This picture shows a homemade turkey potpie in a with a full bottom Homemade Pie Crust and a lattice top.
 Mom always recommended when I bake a pie to bake it at 300 and let it cook as long as it takes to finish it.
 Sometimes 1-2 hours if it’s a big deep dish like this oval pan.
 Once the juices bubble up through the slits thicken then the pie is done.
 If the crust starts getting browned I tent the crust with foil to avoid browning the crust.
 When cooking berry pies you must wait until the juices get thick or when you cut into the pie it will run all over the place.
 Yikes!

 Here’s what I did.

 I placed 6 dippers of UNBLEACHED all-purpose flour in a large tupperware bowl.
 It was about 6 cups of flour.
 I add approximately 1 tsp. of baking powder and 1 tsp. of salt for every 2-3 cups of flour.
 I add about a cup of shortening for about every 3-4 cups of flour.
 I never use exact measuring.
 Sprinkle salt and baking powder on top of flour.